ParallelMaths/parallel/pages/10-29-a-trapped-knight.md

 ---

-If a number is divisible by 6 then it must also be divisible by 2, so is even.
+If a number is divisible by 6 then it must also be divisible by 2, so it is even.
 ‘The sum of any two odd numbers is even’ is also true.
 However, not all multiples of 9 are odd (e.g. 18) and the sum of any two even numbers is even rather than odd, so two of the four statements are true.
 :::